tabarnakos/multi-pc-sync/README.md

 - [✅] File moved on the client, renamed on the server    (currently causes data loss)

 ## 7. Permissions and Metadata (if applicable)
+- [✅] Permissions changed on one side
-- [ ] Permissions changed on one side
+- [ ] Permissions changed on server moved file
+- [✅] Permissions changed on client moved file
 - [✅] Timestamps changed without content change
 - [ ] Ownership or extended attributes changed